-Choose a Coverage Provider
+2. Choose a Coverage Provider

 When it comes to insuring your engagement ring (or other valuable jewelry for that matter) you have two options.
 If you have homeowners' or renters' insurance, you can purchase an extension (also called a "rider") that covers your engagement ring specifically.
 If you don't have homeowners' or renters' insurance you can take out a policy through a company that specializes in jewelry insurance like Jewelers Mutual.
-Independent companies like Jewelers Mutual are also worth a look if your insurance provider doesn't offer the specific coverage you require.
+Independent companies like Jewelers Mutual are also worth a look if your wedding ring insurance provider doesn't offer the specific coverage you require.

 The cost of coverage will vary greatly based on several factors including the value of your ring, where you live (and theft rates in the area), as well as whether or not your policy has a deductible, says Kash Bulsara, a team manager in the homeowners insurance division at State Farm.
 "Policies without deductibles will have higher monthly premiums.
 And, just as with health and car insurance, it's a great idea to ask your insurer what types of repairs contribute to your deductible."

-Get an Appraisal
+5. Get an Appraisal

 You can't protect the value of your ring if you don't know what it's worth.
 "A thorough appraisal will include the carat weight, cut, color, and clarity of all the diamonds, the carat weight and shape of any colored stones, the metal type and fineness or karat, as well as any identifying marks, hallmarks, or stamps," says Elizabeth Doyle, president and co-founder of Doyle & Doyle.
 Most insurance companies will require an appraisal for higher value pieces (for example, rings worth $5,000 or more) while an invoice or receipt suffices for less expensive items.

-If your center stone is around half a carat or larger, your jeweler will often provide a diamond certificate or grading report from an independent gemological laboratory like the Gemological Institute of America (GIA), the organization that founded the "4Cs" used to evaluate diamonds: Color, cut, clarity, and carat weight.
+If your center stone is around half a carat or larger, your jeweler will often provide a diamond certificate or grading report from an independent gemological laboratory like the Gemological Institute of America (GIA), the organization that founded the "4Cs" used to evaluate diamonds: color, cut, clarity, and carat weight.
 This assessment of quality — while not an appraisal — lists all of the measurements your appraiser will need to make the most accurate determination of value.
 (This detailed information can also help track down your specific diamond if it's ever stolen.)
 "If your ring is lost and you're without an appraisal there is no way you'll be able to recover the ring's actual worth," says Russell Shor, senior industry analyst at GIA.
 "The GIA report is unassailable if people lose their ring or are victims of theft."

-Remember to a Reappraise
+8. Remember to a Reappraise

 The good news is your engagement ring was a smart investment!
-As its value has likely gone up since it was purchased, it's important to have your ring reappraised every 2 to 3 years for insurance purposes.
+As its value has likely gone up since it was purchased, it's important to have your ring reappraised every two to three years for insurance purposes.
 And consider going back to the same appraiser each time (assuming you had a good experience), says Bulsara.
 Most reputable appraisers will retain a copy of your original appraisal and can work from that instead of starting from scratch — and that cuts costs.
 (But bring a copy of your appraisal in the event they don't keep records for that long.)

 Browse hundreds of engagement rings here.